Vladimir Dedijer: Human rights activity, later life and death

 Dedijer was considered a leading authority on genocide in the twentieth century.
 Together with French philosopher and activist Jean-Paul Sartre, he chaired the Bertrand Russell International Tribunal on War Crimes, organized in 1966, in the role of the first vice-president.

 The First International Russell Tribunal was set up in 1966 to adjudicate the war crimes committed by the US in Vietnam and conducted hearings in 1967.
 The Tribunal was due to sit in Paris, but the French authorities refused to grant an entry visa to Dedijer.
 For that reason, the Tribunal held its first session in Stockholm, Sweden (2-10 May 1967) and the second session in Roskilde, Denmark (20 November-1 December 1967).
 Both sessions were presided by Dedijer.
 The sessions condemned the US for war crimes, aggression, and genocide in the Vietnam War.

 Dedijer presided over the Third International Russell Tribunal, which was constituted in Darmstadt and held on 16 October 1977.
 The Tribunal dealt with the denial of the right of individuals to practice their chosen profession in West Germany because of their political convictions, after the government had issued a discriminatory decree against radicals at a time of great social unrest in the nation. legislature had passed laws against in West Germany.

-In 1982, Dedijer filed a lawsuit against Kosta Nađ and Ivica Račan.
+Soon after Tito's death, Dedijer published a three-volume work titled Novi prilozi za biografiju Josipa Broza Tita ("New Contributions to the Biography of Josip Broz Tito") in 1980-1984.
+This book marked Dedijer's change of opinion towards Tito.
+The book was full of unverified claims and unreliable rumours presented as historical facts.
+Historian Ivo Banac called the New Contributions "an ungrateful book, improvised cabbage salad, full of unrelated provocations".
+Most historians regarded this book as a pamphlet in which no rules of historical science were followed.
+The book was a bestseller, very popular among the historical revisionists who wanted to paint negative light on the life and work of Tito.
+In 1982, Dedijer accused some of the leading Yugoslav politicians for organizing a smear campaigned against him and his book.
+Dedijer claimed that Vladimir Bakarić was the main organizer of this campaign and said he intends to sue Bakarić, Kosta Nađ and Ivica Račan for that reason.

 Dedijer died in Boston, Massachusetts on 30 November 1990.
 He was subsequently cremated.
 His ashes were returned for interment at Žale Central Cemetery in Ljubljana, Slovenia.